ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Solaria Telepresence/README.md

 ##### Production amounts:
 ```
-Metal extractor (not upgraded, workers have no specializations)
+Metal extractor (not upgraded, workers have no specialisations)
 12
 Telepresence (worker type doesn't matter for prod, only amount)
 8